qunitjs/qunit/docs/QUnit/module.md

 ### Nested scope

-Modules can be nested to group tests under under a commmon label within a parent module.
+Modules can be nested to group tests under a common label within a parent module.

 The module scope is given a `hooks` object which can be used to procedurally add [hooks](#hooks).